nickswink/MagicFights/README.md

 ### Other cool ideas
 * Embed/extract using stegonography
 * Use NtAPIs to open and read file
+* The loading and execution of the actual shellcode could be improved a lot for evasions sake

 ### Credits
 * Ekko sleep function copied from @C5Spider [https://github.com/Cracked5pider/Ekko](https://github.com/Cracked5pider/Ekko)